ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 same bill to Peter, Peter's name is added to the bill.

 {{< callout type=info >}}
-For the rest of this discussion, this list will be referred as <code>owner_history</code> list.
+For the rest of this discussion, this list will be referred as `owner_history` list.
 {{< /callout >}}

 **What if Pepper wants to transfer $7 to Peter, not $10?** We split the currency bill into two